Skip to content

 def vecirand(n):

-r"""Return a random vector of uniform sampled `float` coefficients.
+r"""Return a random vector of uniformly sampled `float` coefficients.

 $$